RTXteam/RTX/code/reasoningtool/README.md

 # Requirements

-## Universal requirements for using the RTX proof-of-concept reasoning tool software
+## Base requirements for using the RTX proof-of-concept reasoning tool software

+- Python 3.5 or newer.
+Specific packages that are required are listed for each command-line script in the RTX POC software, in subsections below.
+For each package requirement, a version number is indicated; that is the version number of the package that we have tested with the RTX POC software.
+- Neo4j Community Edition, version 3.3.0 (installed locally is recommended for best performance).

 [NOTE: script-specific requirements are enumerated below]

-### Base python requirements:
-- Python 3.5 or newer
-- Neo4j Community Edition, version 3.3.0 (installed locally is recommended for best performance)

 ## Requirements for running `BuildMasterKG.py`